kevinburnside/currencyConverter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

-Run 'npm install' to install the correct dependancies.
+Run `npm install` to install the correct dependancies.

 ## Development server